iliana/eggbug-rs/README.md

 # eggbug

-eggbug-rs is a bot library for [cohost.org](https://cohost.org/rc/welcome), providing an interface to create, edit, and delete posts.
+eggbug-rs is a bot library for [cohost.org](https://cohost.org/rc/welcome), providing an interface to create, read, edit, and delete posts.

 ```rust
 use eggbug::{Post, Session};